luckplat/PicoWinder-FFB-PRO/README.md

 https://github.com/NolanNicholson/picowinder

-The upstream project established the fundamental RP2040 hardware interface, SideWinder communication and USB HID / PID implementation on which this work is based.
+The original project provided the RP2040 hardware interface, SideWinder communication and USB HID / PID foundation used here.

-PicoWinder FFB PRO should therefore be understood as a **continuation and extensively debugged development of PicoWinder**, not as an unrelated project.
+PicoWinder FFB PRO is a continuation of that work, not an unrelated project.

-Full credit for the original PicoWinder work remains with Nolan Nicholson.
+Full credit for the original PicoWinder project remains with Nolan Nicholson.

 ---

 ## License

-The original PicoWinder project is distributed under the **GNU General Public License v3.0 (GPL-3.0)**.
+The original PicoWinder project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

-This modified work is distributed under **GPL-3.0** as well.
+This modified project is distributed under **GPL-3.0** as well.

-When redistributing this project or derivatives, preserve the upstream attribution and comply with the GPL-3.0 license terms.
+Please preserve the upstream attribution and license when redistributing this project or modified versions of it.

 ---

-## Project status
+## Status

 ### FINAL

-The current validated firmware provides a practical way to use a **Microsoft SideWinder Force Feedback Pro Gameport joystick on a modern PC with real DirectInput Force Feedback**.
+The current firmware is the version I recommend for using a **Microsoft SideWinder Force Feedback Pro Gameport joystick on Windows 10/11 with DirectInput Force Feedback**.

-For the complete technical history and validation process, see:
+For the complete development history and technical details, see:

 * `docs/SOURCE_MAP.md`
 * `CHANGELOG.md`
 * `docs/MEGA_HANDOFF_FINAL_A22.txt`
 * `exact_rebuild/`
 * `source/history/`

-The current FINAL release remains recommended until a reproducible defect justifies further development.

 ---